-A Nutritionist or Functional Medicine Practitioner can help restore healthy digestive system by taking a comprehensive health history, getting any lab tests necessary (comprehensive stool test, intestinal permeability screening, food intolerance, etc) and guide you through a treatment plan.
-This can include removing all food toxins from your diet, maximising digestive capacity using supplemental acid and enzymes, encouraging consumption of fermentable fibres, fermented foods, treating intestinal pathogens and managing stress.
+A Nutritionist or Functional Medicine Practitioner can help restore a healthy digestive system by taking a comprehensive health history, getting any lab tests necessary (comprehensive stool test, intestinal permeability screening, food intolerance, etc), and guide you through a treatment plan.
+This can include removing all food toxins from your diet, maximising digestive capacity using supplemental acid and enzymes, encouraging the consumption of fermentable fibres, fermented foods, treating intestinal pathogens, and managing stress.

 A healthier digestive system means a healthier you!

 If this resonates with you then…

 Take advantage of our 15-minute sessions either with a Nutritionist or Functional Medicine Practitioner, designed to give you the support you need with your concerns and to get you started on your road to recovery.
 Find very quick and effective results!